tdmartin102/ajrdatabase/README.md

 used the frameworks, but my impression is that it was used in production applications to some extent even though it was never truly christened as being anything but beta.
-It has gathered some dust as of late on SourceForge and the amin there seems to be absent.
+It has gathered some dust as of late on SourceForge and the admin there seems to be absent.
 In September of 2011 I forked the SourceForge project so that I could contribute.
 This is a fork of that original project, but in no way does this